msr-quarc/Liquid/GettingStarted.md

 While LIQUi|> is free, we do request that you register so that we can track how many people are using it.
 To do this you will need to submit a registration request email to our LISTSERV, which will reply with a registration command.
+If you don't register, your copy of LIQUi|> will run, but will print a nag message at the top of every run.

 The LISTSERV is at LISTSERV@lists.research.microsoft.com.
-The email body should contain:
+The email body for your registration should contain:
 ```
 /REG
 ```